 - You and your reviewer agree on a design, and you happily code away

-8. Do programmers have quiet working conditions?
+8. Do programmers have a quiet working conditions?

-Oh this is my favorite part.
+Oh this is my favourite part.

 We have two really cool ‘silent rooms’ anybody can go to when they feel that the office bullpen is getting too loud.
 Once inside, you are not allowed to talk (unless you and your buddy have super-human whispering skills) and your phones should be on silent.
 Not on vibrate, but on silent.
 This is the metaphorical cave where programmers disappear into and come out with bags full of features.
 Silent rooms are our rock and our refuge, the one place where we won’t be disturbed.
 The rooms are insulated so that if someone revs their bike right outside the window, we wouldn’t know about it.
 And yes, I’m writing this blog sitting in one of the silent rooms.

 9. Do you use the best tools money can buy?

 Yes, We try to evaluate every decision basis ROI, we always try to provide you with things that makes you productive.

 IDEs too are up to you to decide, and my favourite contester is PyCharm.
 We also have employed a slew of awesome tools like Slack, Sentry and ELK to make sure that our developers are as productive as they can be.
 Look at our StackShare page for more.